Welcome to Academic Intervention Services (AIS) for mathematics.

 - Current interventions

-The RtI Team would then determine if AIS services would be implemented.
+The MTSS Team would then determine if AIS services will be implemented.

 You would then receive a letter in the mail explaining the program, how often the student will receive additional services, and who the AIS provider would be.